 Usually, a deputy (often a family member) will manage the person’s property, financial affairs or health and personal issues.
 If someone you care about hasn’t the capacity to make important decisions, our experienced Court of Protection solicitors in Newcastle or South Shields can advise and assist you.

-We can also act on behalf of the Official Solicitor (appointed by the court to represent the incapacitated person’s best interests) in Court of Protection proceedings.
 When appointed by the Court of Protection we can act as a professional deputy to manage the affairs of the incapacitated person.

 Our Court of Protection team in Newcastle and South Shields can also assist family members or lay deputies in managing others financial affairs.
 Our team offers support and guidance on the management of finances when an individual has lost or is losing capacity and is unable to progress urgent interim applications to the court.
 The Court of Protection team make home visits.